Revisiting Long-Tailed Learning: Insights from an Architectural Perspective: Experiments

 \subsection{Ablation Study}

 We conduct ablation experiments to validate the improvements in both the search space and search strategy.
-We take the vanilla DARTS as the baseline and first improve its search space by replacing two original convolution operations with the proposed LT-AggConv and LT-HierConv (Conv.).
-Next, we enhance our method by incorporating the ETF classifier (ETF cls.).
-The experimental results in Table~\ref{abla} show that each improvement benefits the model's performance on the long-tailed dataset.
+We take the vanilla DARTS as the baseline and first improve its search space by adding two novel convolution operations, namely LT-AggConv and LT-HierConv (LT-Conv).
+This modification enhances the architecture's adaptability to tailed classes.
+Subsequently, we further improve the method by incorporating the BFC, aiming to reduce the negative impact of biased gradient updates during architecture search.
+The experimental results in Table~\ref{abla} show that each component contributes positively to the final performance.